osquery/foundation/docs/office-hours/20210316_meeting_notes.md

 Another use case is for ephemeral machines.
 If you have machines that only run an hour or two, but need to run at least once, having an run-early setting would simply their management

 Have to beware about the watchdog.
-You might want to delay starting the watchdog until after ther initial runs.
+You might want to delay starting the watchdog until after there initial runs.
 This brings back the watchdog API conversation

 Related, but not the same, is the idea of a per-query epoch.
 And should an epoch increment trigger this?